skyth3r/Skyth3r.github.io/content/now.md

 I'm trying to get into running and cycling 🚴‍♀️

 I've also got into hiking over the last year.
-Next month (July) I'll be hiking up Ben Nevis in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿
+This month, I'll be hiking up Ben Nevis in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿

 ## 🌏 Travel